DMDTools/DOF2DMD/README.md

 from [DDH69](https://www.vpforums.org/index.php?showuser=95623) to get the DMD to show animations while playing MAME.

-Here is how it looks with an emulated DMD (using Freezy DMD extensions):
+Here is how it looks like with an emulated DMD (using Freezy DMD extensions):

 ![1942](1942.gif)